aeon-toolkit/aeon/docs/mentoring.md

 help new contributors to become more familiar with `aeon`, time series machine learning research, and open-source software development.

+All the projects listed will require knowledge of Python 3 and Git/GitHub.
+The majority of them will require some knowledge of machine learning and time series.

 ## Current aeon projects

 This is a list of some of the projects we are interested in running in 2024.
 Feel